quazi00/tcpshield/README.md

 </center>

 <hr>

-A simple Fabric mod to help secure your Minecraft server by blocking incoming connections unless they come from TCPShield proxies.
+i updated this to work with fabric 0.16.9 in probly a really janky way that chatgpt told me how to do ¯\_(ツ)_/¯ A simple Fabric mod to help secure your Minecraft server by blocking incoming connections unless they come from TCPShield proxies.

 ### Features